LOUDO56/PyMacroRecord/README.md

 # PyMacroRecord
-PyMacroRecorder is a completely free Macro Recorder, coded with Python.
+PyMacroRecord is a completely free Macro Recorder, coded with Python.

 # Overview
 PyMacroRecord works with a GUI made using tkinter, making it easier for users to interact with it.